Complaints about rental providers and agents

 - Pay you compensation for any loss you have suffered because of their breach

-Breaches of duty by rental providers are also sometimes offences against the law, which can be reported to Consumer Affairs Victoria (CAV), the state’s consumer regulator.
-See the next section of this page for more information and lists of offences in various circumstances.
+Breaches of duty by landlords or agents are also sometimes offences against the law, which can be reported to Consumer Affairs Victoria.
+See the next section on this page for more information, including lists of offences in different circumstances.

-If a rental provider, or their agent, commits an offence under the Residential Tenancies Act 1997, you can report this to Consumer Affairs Victoria, which can issue an infringement notice requiring the payment of a fine.
+If a landlord or agent commits an offence under the Residential Tenancies Act, you can report this to Consumer Affairs Victoria, which can issue a fine.

-Consumer Affairs Victoria also has the power to commence prosecutions in the Magistrates’ Court, which could result in bigger fines being ordered, or a criminal conviction.
+Consumer Affairs Victoria also has the power to start prosecutions in the Magistrates’ Court, which could result in a higher fine being ordered or a criminal conviction.

 We recommend you report offences to Consumer Affairs Victoria as soon as possible.
-This is because, depending on the offence, Consumer Affairs Victoria may only have 12 months from the date it was committed to begin prosecutions.
+Depending on the offence, Consumer Affairs Victoria may only have 12 months from the date the offence was committed to begin prosecutions.

-Listed below are some, but not all, offences under the Residential Tenancies Act 1997.
+Listed below are some offences under the Residential Tenancies Act.
 There are similar sections of the Act for residents of rooming houses and caravan parks.

 Offences when letting a property

-The following actions when a rental provider or agent is letting out a property are all offences:
+When a landlord or agent is letting out a property, these actions are offences:

 - Advertising a property without a fixed rent price [section 30F]